 As we celebrate International Women's Day on March 8, it's crucial to spotlight the remarkable strides made by women and reflect on the ongoing struggle for gender equality.
 In the gaming realm, however, there remains a significant gap in female representation.
 Despite nearly half of gamers being women, only a fraction of video game characters are female.

 This International Women's Day, let's celebrate the best female video game characters, each contributing to the diversification of narratives and challenging traditional stereotypes.
+These characters are not only celebrated in games but are often featured on platforms that offer services and in-game items, enhancing the connection players feel with them.

 1. Princess Peach (Mario)